Junior Faculty Resources

 The Lenfest Junior Faculty Development Grants were established in 2015 to provide additional financial support to junior faculty to help complete projects to meet the expectations for tenure.
 Untenured associate and assistant tenure-track professors, not being reviewed for tenure in the current academic year, are eligible to apply.

 See the most recent call for proposals are available here.
-Fall Proposals are due October 30th.
+Fall Proposals are due October 28th.
+Spring proposals will be due March 31, 2025.

 LENFEST JUNIOR FACULTY DEVELOPMENT AWARDS - 2023 SPRING AWARDEES